Toryt/graphviz-emscriptened/README.md

 - Removed the submodule for [emscripten].
 It is a tool which we want to install, and keep current ourselves.
   The "checkout" as a submodule does not work as it is in [viz.js] for me, on Mac OS X, in any case.
 - [zlib] is kept as a submodule.
+- Add a submodule for a patched version of [graphviz].
+Stop downloading it, but add a `make` target to `autogen` it.